-- Gone Horribly Right: Several CAPs before movepool revisions were far more potent than the standard Mon, leading to teams made entirely out of CAPs that could do VERY well in the metagame.
-Additionally, the revisions for the first three CAPs were this as well: people were trying to buff up Syclant, Revenankh, and Pyroak.
+- Several CAP Pokemon before movepool revisions were far more potent than the standard Mon, leading to teams made entirely out of CAP Pokemon that could do very well in the metagame.
+Additionally, the revisions for the first three CAP Pokemon were this as well: people were trying to buff up Syclant, Revenankh, and Pyroak.
 The results?
-Syclant generally averted this trope (thanks to Scizor still being more effective than it, although Syclant gained an interesting niche as a suicidal Spikes lead) but Revenankh turned out to be nigh-impossible to kill due to the increased bulk it gained, and Pyroak turned from a Master of None into a Dragon-Dance-spamming Game Breaker.
+Syclant generally averted this trope (thanks to Scizor still being more effective than it, although Syclant gained an interesting niche as a suicidal Spikes lead) but Revenankh turned out to be nigh-impossible to kill due to the increased bulk it gained, and Pyroak turned from a Master of None into a Dragon-Dance-spamming Game-Breaker.

 - Nerf: Movepool revisions were this for Syclant through Krilowatt.

 - Ridiculously Cute Critter: Almost all CAP pre-evolutions tend to be cute.